 AMD Ryzen 9 5900X

-Let us keep the specification aside, and get some insight on the performance difference between these two processors so that you will have clear facts and figures about which one is the best.
+Let us keep the specification aside, and get some insight into the performance difference between these two processors so that you will have clear facts and figures about which one is the best.

-Now when we compare them head on then the first thing that pops out is the increase of core and thread count on the Ryzen 9 5900X that offers 12 cores and 24 threads, accompanied with a huge 64 MB L3 cache memory.
+Now when we compare them head-on then the first thing that pops out is the increase of core and thread count on the Ryzen 9 5900X that offers 12 cores and 24 threads, accompanied by a huge 64 MB L3 cache memory.
 The Intel Core i9-10900K on other hand offers 10 cores, 20 threads, and an L3 cache of 20 MB.
 The increased core/thread count may not look significant but it boosts the performance by almost 20%.

 While the base clock of both the processors is identical i.e. 3.7 GHz, Intel Core i9-10900K has an edge on the boost clock and it can reach 5.3 GHz while the Ryzen 9 5900X reaches 4.8 GHz.
 Also, there is another key point to be noted is that the Ryzen 9 5900X comes with the support of PCIe 4.0 and also can be used with an exiting motherboard of B550 or X570 chipset but the Intel Core i9-10900K is limited to PCIe 3.0 and will also need new LGA 1200 chipset motherboards.

-Thermal Design Power or TDP refers to the maximum amount of heat generated by a computer chip or component under any workload with real application.
-In terms of power consumption, the Ryzen 9 5900X offers the least TPD value in between the two and as per the claims from AMD, the latest Zen 3 processors are more energy efficient.
+Thermal Design Power or TDP refers to the maximum amount of heat generated by a computer chip or component under any workload with a real application.
+In terms of power consumption, the Ryzen 9 5900X offers the least TPD value between the two, and as per the claims from AMD, the latest Zen 3 processors are more energy efficient.

 The Ryzen 9 5900X is priced a bit higher than that of its Intel counterpart, however, the value to price comparison is on par with the Ryzen 9 5900X.
 It won’t play any significant role in the higher price for the reason that you can upgrade your existing processor with the Ryzen 9 5900X as it comes with AM4 support.
 While with that of Intel Core i9-10900K, you will need to have the latest LGA 1200 chipset series motherboards which will lead to cost the Intel Core i9-10900K more than that of the AMD’s.